merlyescalona/ucsc-eeb-intro2comptools/week_02/README.md

 Notice two things:

 - The `#` is to “comment out” a line.
 When a “#” precedes a line the following text is not interpreted as a command.
-- There should be an <kbd>enter</kbd> at the end of the last line to ensure the line is executed.
+- There should be a new line (<kbd>Return</kbd>) at the end of the last line to ensure the line is executed.

 # Permissions and executing a bash script